 When we speak about Ephesus, we are not speaking of an ordinary, touristic sightseeing spot.
-First of all once Ephesus was the second biggest city in ancient world and one of the cultural, economic capitals.
-Due to it's geopolitical location all the major events of the ancient ages left some traces here like ''The Battle of Ephesus'' where Greeks encirceled by Persian tyranny fought for freedom, construction of ''Artemis Temple'' which was one of the seven wonders of the ancient world, becoming the capital of the western Anatolia and having a population estimated to be in the range of 200,000 to 225,000, hosting St. Paul and St. John, hosting The First Council of Ephesus which was the third ecumenical council of the early Christian Church, held at the Church of Mary in Ephesus, birth place of Pope John VI and the list goes on more and more.
+First of all once Ephesus was the second biggest city in the ancient world and one of the cultural, economic capitals.
+Due to its geopolitical location, all the major events of the ancient ages left some traces here like ”The Battle of Ephesus” where Greeks encircled by Persian tyranny fought for freedom, construction of ”Artemis Temple” which was one of the seven wonders of the ancient world, becoming the capital of the western Anatolia and having a population estimated to be in the range of 200,000 to 225,000, hosting St. Paul and St. John, hosting The First Council of Ephesus which was the third ecumenical council of the early Christian Church, held at the Church of Mary in Ephesus, the birthplace of Pope John VI and the list goes on more and more.

-Apart from the ones above two of Ephesus’s outstanding monuments holds an importance not just for their home city also for world’s cultural and architectural heritage.
-The first one is library of Celsus which is located at the end of the Curettes Street.
-Celsus library looks like a two storeyed building seen from the facade but as we know it used to have three stories inside.
-Facade of the building shows us a rare found craftsmanship.
-Also the library used to be the third biggest library of the ancient world, having after the libraries of Alexandria and Pergamon.
+Apart from the ones above two of Ephesus’s outstanding monuments holds importance not just for their home city also for the world’s cultural and architectural heritage.
+The first one is a library of Celsus which is located at the end of Curettes Street.
+Celsus library looks like a two-storeyed building seen from the facade but as we know it used to have three stories inside.
+The facade of the building shows us rarely found craftsmanship.
+Also, the library used to be the third biggest library of the ancient world, having after the libraries of Alexandria and Pergamon.
 Anyone who stands in front of this monumental building can understand why did it take twenty years (115 AD to 135 AD) to complete it.
-The second one is Ephesus’ grand theatre which had the capacity of 25.000 spectators.
+The second one is Ephesus’ grand theatre which had a capacity of 25.000 spectators.
 It was not just a place of art also as we know it was used for animal and gladiator fights.
-With its great dimensions it makes one think about how miniscule my moment in time really is.
-It’s one of the sacred ruins of Ephesus, according to the Acts of the Apostles (19:23-41), the theater was the site of the “riot of the silversmiths” in which those who made silver figures of Artemis the pagan godess of the city rioted because Paul’s preaching was bad for business.
+With its great dimensions, it makes one think about how minuscule my moment in time really is.
+It’s one of the sacred ruins of Ephesus, according to the Acts of the Apostles (19:23-41), the theater was the site of the “riot of the silversmiths” in which those who made silver figures of Artemis the pagan goddess of the city rioted because Paul’s preaching was bad for business.
 In the 1st century AD, the Apostle Paul spent over three years in Ephesus and he sermonized many times, disapproving pagan worship, in this theater.